 If you’re ready for adventure, there’s no better place to start than Maui’s “Road to Hana.”
-Hana Highway is Maui’s top attraction, and a tour package is the easiest way to explore it all in one guided day!
+Hana Highway is Maui’s top attraction, and a Maui tour package is the easiest way to explore it all in one guided day!

 Ready to see Maui’s most special and admired areas?
-Then take an epic ride along the famous “Road to Hana,” also known as the “Hana Highway.”
+This Maui tour takes an epic ride along the famous “Road to Hana,” also known as the “Hana Highway.”
 This road is so unique with over 600+ curves in and out of valleys, and more than 50 one-lane bridges over fresh water rivers.
-Visitors will be blessed with the best views, history, and cultural knowledge which can be offered on a tour to Hana.
+Visitors will be blessed with the best views, history, and cultural knowledge, which can be offered on a tour to Hana.
 Get on the Road to Hana today and have a life changing experience.

 Duration: 12 Hours